Juscelino Kubitschek: Return to Brazil and death

+In March 1967, Kubitschek returned to Brazil and joined Carlos Lacerda and Goulart in organizing the Frente Ampla, in opposition to the military dictatorship.
+The Frente Ampla was extinguished by the military a year later, and Kubitschek went to prison for a short period.

+In October 1975, Kubitschek unsuccessfully ran for a seat at the Brazilian Academy of Letters.
+He occupied chair number 34 at the Minas Gerais Academy of Letters.

-Kubitschek returned to Brazil in 1967, but died in a car crash in 1976, near the city of Resende in the state of Rio de Janeiro.
+Kubitschek died in a car crash on August 22, 1976, near the city of Resende in the state of Rio de Janeiro.
 350,000 mourners were present at his burial in Brasília.
-He is now buried in the JK Memorial in Brasília, which was opened in 1981.
+He is now buried in the JK Memorial.

-On 26 April 2000, the former governor of Rio de Janeiro, Leonel Brizola, alleged that the former presidents of Brazil, João Goulart and Kubitschek, who died a few months apart in 1976, were murdered as part of the US-backed Operation Condor, and requested the investigation of their deaths as part of the National Truth Commission investigations.
+In 2000, the former governor of Rio de Janeiro, Leonel Brizola, alleged that João Goulart and Kubitschek were murdered as part of the US-backed Operation Condor, and requested the investigation of their deaths as part of the National Truth Commission investigations.
 They were originally reported to have died respectively of a heart attack and a car accident.
 On 27 March 2014, the commission concluded that Kubitschek was not assassinated.
+In May 2026, the Commission on Political Dead and Missing reviewed the decision and announced that Kubitschek was indeed killed by the Brazilian military dictatorship.

 Honours

 Monument to Kubitschek and his wife Sarah in front of the JK Memorial.

+Bronze bust of Juscelino Kubitschek at the Palácio das Artes in Belo Horizonte.

 The Presidente Juscelino Kubitschek International Airport of Brasília, the Juscelino Kubitschek bridge and Juscelino Kubitschek Power Plant are named after him.
 There is also a luxury hotel named Kubitschek Plaza located in that city.

 Many cities have things named after him, such as Juscelino Kubitschek, Santa Maria.
 "JK" is a ubiquitous acronym honouring the ex-president, who is often seen by Brazilians as the "father of modern Brazil".